 "Just share the love:" Simple request brings support to man facing health crisis

-TOPEKA, Kan.
-(WIBW) - David Scroggins loves two places: the stage, and the kitchen.
+David Scroggins loves two places: the stage, and the kitchen.

-David Scroggins performs on stage in this photo from Topeka Civic Theatre. (submitted)

 "I've always called myself a bit of a ham," he says of his time performing in community theater.
 As for the latter, "I love the idea that food brings people together."